eif0/git-crawler/README.md

 You can clone this repo with a simple:
 ``$ git clone https://github.com/eif0/git-crawler.git``

+You can also download a bundle with all Xibalba's sources from [here](https://github.com/eif0/git-crawler/archive/master.zip).

 #### Usage

 _- example auditing [Xibalba](https://github.com/eif0/xibalba)'s leaked emails -_